How to Use This Tool

 Convert

 Click Convert or Convert All.
-Each SVG is rasterized with a progress spinner on its thumbnail.
-The conversion happens instantly in your browser.
+Each SVG is processed in turn, with a progress spinner on every thumbnail.
+Conversion happens instantly on your device.

 Download

-Download a single converted PNG directly, or download all converted images as a ZIP archive.
-Files keep their original names with the extension changed to .png.
+Download a single converted PNG directly, or grab the whole batch as one ZIP archive.
+Each file keeps its original name with the extension changed to .png.

 Frequently Asked Questions